-- Adults (including the elderly) The starting dose is 600mg daily.
-Your specialist should gradually increase this dose by 200mg every 3 days - depending on your condition The usual dose is 1000-2000mg (20-30mg per kilogram of - body weight) each day.
-This may be increased to 2500mg each day depending on vour illness.
+Adults (including the elderly)

+The starting dose is 600mg daily.
+Your specialist will gradually increase this dose by 200mg every 3 days depending on your condition.

+The usual dose is generally 1000-2000mg (20-30mg per kilogram of body weight) each day.

+This may be increased to 2500mg each day depending on your illness.